Table of Contents

 To keep your enterprise safe from attacks, an AI-powered endpoint protection platform that detects and prevents threats is pertinent.
 Modern cybersecurity software can rank and triage threats based on an intimate knowledge of your environment and can perform a thorough investigation to re-engineer malware.

 Ryuk Ransomware is still a threat to high-profile organizations.
 This is especially true if you fit the existing victim profile.
 As such, hospitals and healthcare facilities should exercise caution to not fall victim to this threat.
-SentinelOne provides remediation and rollback functionality that can keep your enterprise safe.
+SentinelOne provides remediation and rollback functionality that can keep your enterprise safe from Ryuk Ransomware as well as other complex threats.

 If you’ve experienced a breach in the past, it’s essential to update your cybersecurity.
 SentinelOne can provide you with post-mortem consultations to identify what went wrong.